ssaeed85/dsc-ph4-TweetSentimentAnalysis-NLP/Workspace/Luke/draft_README.md

 # Methodology

 Our initial inquiry into the data quickly revealed that the `tweet_text` (renamed `text`) column would likely be our primary feature for modeling.
-The text data was subject to the usual preprocessing steps for NLP operations - we used a Python function
+The text data was subject to the usual preprocessing steps for NLP operations - we used a [Python function](../../src/documentParser.py) that...

-- We created a Python function that searches a document for regular expressionsin this case, words immediately following instances of an `@` symbol were excluded, as these "mentions" have minimal semantic value and muddy the data
+- Searches a document for regular expressions and creates tokens, using NLTK's `RegexpTokenizer`.
+In this case, combinations of alphanumeric characters that immediately follow instances of an `@` symbol were excluded, as these "[mentions](https://en.wikipedia.org/wiki/Mention_(blogging)#@_(At_sign))" have minimal semantic value and muddy the data.
+Punctuation and other stray characters are removed during tokenization.
+- Standardizes the tokens by converting all (alphabetical) characters to *lowercase*.
+- Discards the most common English words, which have negligible semantic value, from the list of tokens, using NLTK's `corpus.stopwords` module.
+- (if `stem = True`) Reduces instances of related words/tokens to common roots, using NLTK's `PorterStemmer`.

-To prepare the data (text) for modeling, we used two vectorization techniques - a simple bag-of-words approach with sklearn's `CountVectorizer` and a term-importance approach using the same library's `TfidfVectorizer`.
+To prepare the data (i.e. strings of text) for modeling, we used two vectorization techniques - a simple bag-of-words approach with sklearn's `CountVectorizer` and a term-importance (TF-IDF scoring) approach using the same library's `TfidfVectorizer`.
+With each vectorization method, we tested for accuracy and $F_1$ score used four unique classification algorithms:

-- Which features and why?
+- `RandomForestClassifier`
+- `MultinomialNB` (Multinomial Naive Bayes)
-- Overall journey
+- `GradientBoostingClassifier`
+- `XGBRFClassifier` (XGBoosted Random Forest)

 <!--- Bar graph of most common words after appending new stopwords --->